kriya-finance/code-test-backend/Readme.md

 ## The scope of the exercise is as follows:

 1. Describe in `Comments.md` the code issues with `ProductApplicationService`.
-List 5 main areas of concern.
+List top 5 main areas of concern.
 2. Refactor `ProductApplicationService`. (do not touch SlothEnterprise.External)

+We advice you to take between 60 to 90 minutes to complete this task.

 ### What we pay attention to when we evaluate your submission
 * Code quality and consistency